-This course utilizes a lifespan perspective to examine individual and family development as they occur within a systemic context.
-Each stage of lifespan development is presented in this course.
-Models of psychological development are presented, and the processes of change and adaptation are examined.
+This course utilizes a lifespan perspective to examine individual and family development as they occur within ecosystemic contexts.
+Each stage of the lifespan is presented from infancy to long-term care and aging.
+The course highlights advanced development theories.
+Attachment and identity serve as core benchmarks or development perspectives offered in readings and lecture.
 Clinical application of the material is stressed.
-Additionally, the biological, social, and psychological aspects of long-term care and aging are addressed.
-Prerequisite: Human development or equivalent
+Prerequisite: human development or equivalent